ifad/clammit/README.md

 [![Build Status](https://travis-ci.org/ifad/clammit.svg)](https://travis-ci.org/ifad/clammit)
 [![Code Climate](https://codeclimate.com/github/ifad/clammit/badges/gpa.svg)](https://codeclimate.com/github/ifad/clammit)

-Clammit is a proxy that will perform virus scans of files uploaded via `multipart/form-data`.
+Clammit is a proxy that will perform virus scans of files uploaded via http requests, including `multipart/form-data`.
 If a virus exists, it will reject the request out of hand.
 If no virus exists, the request is then forwarded to the application and it's response returned in the upstream direction.